NSS-Data-Instructional-Stuff/data-engineering/labs/lab-1.4/README.md

 Once can read data from the API using Python, save the data to a `.json` file 10 records at a time.
 Do not hold any more than 10 records in memory at once.

 ### Part 5
-Instead of writing this to a json file, reformat to write to a `.csv` file.
+Instead of writing this to a json file, reformat to write to a `.csv` file still holding only 10 records at a time in memory.